ip75/simplex/README.md

 # simplex
-Using booster to make UDP server and asyncronously receive IP packets and save them to files using memory mapped file.
+Using **boost** to make UDP server and asyncronously receive IP packets and save them to files using memory mapped file.